citp/privacy-policy-historical/t/tr/tri/tripping.com.md

-> *The following text is extracted and transformed from the tripping.com privacy policy that was archived on 2012-10-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121023183302id_/https%3A//www.tripping.com/about/legal/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tripping.com privacy policy that was archived on 2013-05-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130507112608id_/https%3A//www.tripping.com/about/legal/privacy) for the most accurate reproduction.*

-# Tripping Privacy Policy
+# Tripping Privacy Policy | Tripping.com

-## Tripping Privacy Policy

 Last Updated: 16 August 2011